theonlykingpin/theonlykingpin/README.md

 ### About me:
 I am a Python and Backend developer.
 I am continually learning and developing my skills and I can learn a new skill very fast.
 Solid Python knowledge, with accent on code quality, easy maintenance and user experience.
 Good knowledge of development patterns and best practices.
 Experience of building restful services and interacting with third party APIs.
-Specialties: Python, Django, DRF, Postgresql, Git, Docker, SQL, Postman, DjangoCelery, RabbitMQ, Testing, Bash ...
+Specialties: Python, Django, DjangoRestFramework, Git, Docker, Database ...

 - Website: https://rezarh.ir/

 - :boy: I learn anything FAST to make myself better.
 - ⚡ Fun fact: I can stay at home and code all day long...